-As described earlier, the largest risks that the Company is exposed to are longevity, lapse, expense, spread and concentration.
+As described earlier, the largest risks that the Company is exposed to are lapse, equity, expense, spread, longevity and counterparty.
 The 1 in 200 year event assumptions and percentage change in Own Funds is set out in the following table.
+No allowance has been made for the impact on the SCR or Solvency Coverage Ratio.
+The latter is considered for a range of key sensitivities in the section below.